-Getting the light right
+Getting the Light Right

 February 13, 2018

-Getting the light right
+Getting the Light Right

 You need at least 100 watts of light to see properly for stitching, especially at night.
 This is not from the ceiling but directed over your shoulder from the opposite side from your stitching hand.
 (Left side for righties and right side for lefties, so as not to create a shadow).
-Most ordinary lamps only take a 60 watt bulb at the most.
+Most incandescent lamps only take a 60 watt bulb at the most.
 If you get a floor standing lamp that takes 2 spot lights you can get 120 watts.
 But you are going to cook under the heat.

 The only drawback is that once you get one of these, your chair will be stolen by others wishing they had such a good spot for reading, crosswords or whatever.